yoshtec/krummstiel/Readme.md

 # Krummstiel

 Krummstiel is a small Python script automating regular backup apple ios device.
+The idea is to incrementally save pictures to your server/desktop.
 It is in use on Linux, but could be run on macOS as well with the proper tools installed.

 ## Features